Home » How to Repair a Cracked or Uneven Concrete Patio

 Here are the steps to apply epoxy or sealant:

-8. Check and Touch-up: Once cured, inspect the repair.
-If needed, apply additional filler to any areas that may have shrunk or were not adequately filled
+Once cured, inspect the repair.
+Apply additional filler to any areas that may have shrunk or were not adequately filled

 Repairing Larger Cracks with Concrete Patching Compound